ooni/spec/data-formats/df-002-dnst.md

-When the engine is `getaddrinfo` or `golang_net_resolver` or `go`, we represent a lookup host operation as a single `ANY` query and include into the results any returned `A`, `AAAA`, and `CNAME` information by faking a reply containing such records as answers.
+When the engine is `getaddrinfo` or `golang_net_resolver` or `go`, we represent a lookup host operation as a single `ANY` query and include into the results any returned `A`, `AAAA`, and `CNAME` information by faking a response containing such records as answers.

 The `go` engine is a misnomer that we corrected to `golang_net_resolver` on 2022-08-27 during the ooniprobe 3.16.0-alpha release cycle and it